 The key is to become aware of your own habits and choose a positive action – to see the noticing itself as a plus.
 Try not to judge the habit because this can turn into another stick with which to beat yourself.
 Simply notice, without judgement, and then choose a positive, loving, nurturing next step towards self-compassion and love. that awareness and choice in the present moment is your power for positive changes.

-PRACTISE THE POWER OF AFFIRMATIONS
+PRACTICE THE POWER OF AFFIRMATIONS

 Consider for a moment what thoughts are – little electrical impulses in your mind.
 A metaphor often used by neuroscientists is the idea that habitual thinking causes ‘super highways’ in the brain that allow ‘practised’ thoughts to flow easily. these can then feel like a comfort zone.